OEE Software

 Systems2win has chosen not to track Utilization and TEEP in the standard template because:

-Downtime Threshold = Maximum amount of time production can be stopped before it must be recorded in Log
+Downtime Threshold = Max time that work can be stopped before it must be recorded in Log

 Anything that stops production longer than this number of minutes must be recorded in the Lost Time Log, and will therefore be included in Downtime Loss.